 The objective video quality is typically calculated as peak signal to noise ratio (PSNR) between the unencoded original video data and the encoded and subsequently decoded video data.
+The PSNR is calculated using the root mean squared error (RMSE) between the pixels of the unencoded and the encoded and subsequently decoded video frame.
 Each individual pixel is represented by an 8-bit value for the luminance (Y) component, and a sub-sampled version of the image is used to store the two 8-bit values for the chrominance components hue (U) and intensity (V).
-Typically only the luminance component is taken into consideration for the calculation, as the human eye is most sensitive to this component [16].
+Typically only the luminance component is taken into consideration for the calculation of the RMSE and PSNR, as the human eye is most sensitive to this component [16].
 Let q denote the quantization scale (which relates inversely to quality) for an arbitrary video encoding and let N denote the total number of video frames in the video stream.
-We denote an individual pixel's luminance value in the nth original video frame at position (x, y) as $F_n^q(x, y)$ and its encoded and subsequently decoded counterpart by $f_n^q(x,y)$.
+We denote an individual pixel's luminance value in the nth original video frame at position (x,y) as $F_n^q(x,y)$ and its encoded and subsequently decoded counterpart by $f_n^q(x,y)$.
 Let X and Y denote the resolution in pixels of the source video.
 We calculate the video frame distortion as RMSE for all the luminance differences of an individual frame n encoded with the quantization scale q as